krystlepalace/Akaii-Chat-Bot/README.md

 ## TODO
 1. Any structure improvements (from using patterns to re-arranging folders and files).
 For example, i can build dispatcher with factory.
-2. NSFW recognition with NudeNet
+2. NSFW recognition with NudeNet - DONE.
+But soon I will add nsfw decetion with this guy's model and code: https://github.com/GantMan/nsfw_model
 3. Make 3 docker image versions for each release with different models or make model folder customizable with docker compose